NatalieLockyer/the_beauty_box/README.md

 * The navigation bar is also fully reponsive allowing the user to navigate around the store easily
 * It displays all the tutorials available on the site
 * There is a homepage button to return the user to the homepage
-* You will see on the imageg that there is an edit|delete button.
+* You will see on the image that there is an edit|delete button.
 This is only visible to the superuser which will be covered later.
 * When the user clicks on a tutorial image they will be taken to the individual tutorial detail page.

 ![Tutorial Page Screenshot](media/readme_images/tutorial_screenshot.png)